Depression / Suicide

 Most children and teens experience feelings of sadness, but depression is different.
 Children and teens who are depressed may have difficulty in school, at home and with peers.
 If left untreated, depression may lead to high risk behaviors, use of drugs or alcohol and even suicide.
 And depression can impact school performance.
 Find out more about depression and suicide.

-The American Foundation for Suicide Prevention (AFSP) and the Suicide Prevention Resource Center (SPRC) has produced this toolkit to assist schools in the aftermath of a suicide (or other death) in the school community.
+The American Foundation for Suicide Prevention (AFSP) and the Suicide Prevention Resource Center (SPRC) has produced After a Suicide: A Toolkit for Schools to assist schools in the aftermath of a suicide (or other death) in the school community.

-This Federal government website is a resource of general information about mental health and substance abuse issues.
+SAMHSA a Federal government website is a resource of general information about mental health and substance abuse issues.

 SPRC is the nation’s only federally supported resource center devoted to advancing the National Strategy for Suicide Prevention.
 SPRC provides technical assistance, training, and materials to increase the knowledge and expertise of suicide prevention practitioners and other professionals serving people at risk for suicide.

-This document provides concrete, action-oriented information based on the latest science to help you improve your schools’ understanding of and ability to prevent and respond to the problem of bullying and suicide-related behavior.
+The Relationship between Bullying and Suicide document provides concrete, action-oriented information based on the latest science to help you improve your schools’ understanding of and ability to prevent and respond to the problem of bullying and suicide-related behavior.

 The Jed Foundation (JED) protects emotional health and prevents suicide for our nation’s teens and young adults, giving them the skills and support they need to thrive today…and tomorrow.

 MHANYS works to end the stigma against mental illness and promotes mental health wellness in New York State.
 MHANYS achieves this through training, education, advocacy and policy, community-based partnership programming, and by connecting individuals and families to help.

 NAMI, the National Alliance on Mental Illness is a mental health organization dedicated to building better lives for the millions of Americans affected by mental illness.